penguino118/Blender-Artistoon-Addons/README.md

-# Blender-Artistoon-Model-Exporter
-Simple Blender script to export models for the Artistoon engine.<br>
-Exports are compatible with [**GioGio's Bizarre Adventure (PS2)**](https://jojowiki.com/GioGio%27s_Bizarre_Adventure).
-I have not tested if exported models work on **Auto Modellista** or not.
+# Blender Artistoon Model Addons
+Blender scripts to manage model files from the Artistoon engine.
+Only tested with [**GioGio's Bizarre Adventure (PS2)**](https://jojowiki.com/GioGio%27s_Bizarre_Adventure).<br>

-## To-Do
+## Exporter To-Do
+- Find better solution for Triangle Strips
 - Add more material and attribute types
 - Separate textures from materials
+- Use material type custom properties whenever possible
+- Export collision data sectors (`11000000`) if found
+- Use per-object attributes from the import script whenever possible

+## Importer To-Do
+- Add more material types
+- Figure out unknown attribute flags
-- Add support for collision data sector (`11000000`)
+- Read collision data sectors (`11000000`)
-- Possibly make attributes a per-mesh thing
-- Find better solution for Triangle Strips
+- Add material type as a custom property for the exporter